Sun Chunlan

-Sun Chunlan (孙春兰; born 24 May 1950) is a Chinese politician.
-She served as the second-ranked Vice Premier of the People's Republic of China and the highest-ranking incumbent female government official until March 2023.
+Sun Chunlan (孙春兰; born 24 May 1950) is a retired Chinese politician.
+She served as the second-ranked Vice Premier of China and the highest-ranking incumbent female government official until March 2023.
 Previously, she served as a member of the Politburo of the Chinese Communist Party.

 Sun served as the party chief of the coastal city of Dalian and as the First Secretary of All-China Federation of Trade Unions.
-From 2009 to 2014, Sun served in two prominent regional posts, first as Communist Party Secretary of Fujian province, then of Tianjin, one of China's four direct-controlled municipalities.
+From 2009 to 2014, Sun served in two prominent regional posts, first as the Chinese Communist Party Committee Secretary of Fujian province, then of Tianjin, one of China's four direct-controlled municipalities.
 Her tenure in Fujian made her the second female provincial-level party chief since the founding of the People's Republic of China in 1949 (the first was Wan Shaofen).
 Between 2014 and 2017, she served as head of the United Front Work Department of the Central Committee of the Chinese Communist Party.

-Background
+Early life and education

-Sun was born in May 1950 in Raoyang County, Hebei.
-After graduating with a degree in mechanics from Anshan Industrial Technology Academy in Liaoning, Sun worked at Anshan Clock Factory, which made watches.
-There she rose from the shop floor to membership of the factory's CCP branch, which managed the operations of the factory.
+Sun was born on 24 May 1950 in Raoyang County, Hebei.
+She enrolled in the Anshan Industrial Technology Academy in Liaoning in 1965.
+After graduating with a degree in mechanics in 1969, Sun worked at Anshan Clock Factory, which made watches.
+There she rose from the shop floor to membership of the factory's CCP branch in 1971, which managed the operations of the factory.
 She joined the Chinese Communist Party in May 1973, during the latter stages of the Cultural Revolution.
-She was then transferred to the Anshan Textiles Factory to work as a manager.
-In 1988 she became the chair of the women's federation of Anshan.
+In 1974, she became the Communist Youth League secretary of the Light Industry Bureau of Anshan City.
+She was then transferred to the Anshan Textiles Factory to work as a manager in 1977, working there until 1988.
+In 1988 she became the chair of the women's federation of Anshan, working there until 1991.